lnxjedi/gopherbot/plugins/README.txt

-This directory has some example external plugins.
-To activate a plugin in this directory, it must be listed in the robot's "ExternalPlugins" configuration item.
-Note that most of the script plugins that ship with gopherbot aren't that useful (though most of the Go plugins are).
-The notable exception is the weather plugin, weather.rb, which requires configuration.
+This directory has a few useful example script plugins.
+To activate a plugin in this directory, it must be listed in the robot's "ExternalPlugins" configuration item, and in some cases require extra configuration in conf/plugins/<foo>.yaml

+The 'samples' directory are mostly used by the testing framework, but are also useful for code examples.